HOW TO DRESS LIKE BOND, JAMES BOND

 JAMES BOND SUITS / THE SUMMER SUIT

 Photos of filming of No Time To Die also show Daniel Craig roughed up and dusty in a light but sturdy linen suit.
-In a heavy but supple Italian linen, Cordings Sand Linen Jacket and matching trousers and waistcoat will keep aspiring Bonds cool, calm and unruffled in a crisis.
+In a heavy but supple Italian linen, Cordings Sand Linen Jacket and matching trousers and sand linen waistcoat will keep aspiring Bonds cool, calm and unruffled in a crisis.

 For an extra-sturdy alternative, try Cordings Livingstone Jacket, the perfect weight for the hotter months whether at home or on missions in far-flung corners of the globe.
 Wear with Cordings Cornflower Blue Vintage Linen Shirt, timeless and comfortable with a traditional generous cut for ease of movement, and Cordings Blue Sky Boxcloth Braces.